 HABITAT CONSERVATION PLAN

-United Water Conservation District is in the process of developing a multiple species habitat conservation plan (MSHCP or HCP) for its current and future operations at the Freeman Diversion facility and nearby recharge basins (See available public documents relating to the HCP, June 30th 2020).
-United anticipates that the updates MSHCP will be completed and available in early 2024.
+United Water Conservation District is in the process of developing a multiple species habitat conservation plan (MSHCP or HCP) for an improved fish passage facility and future operations at the Freeman Diversion facility (See HCP Associated Documents below).

-United is preparing the HCP as part of its application package to the National Marine Fisheries Service (NMFS), U.S. Fish and Wildlife Service (USFWS), and California Department of Fish and Wildlife (CDFW) for incidental take permits (ITP) under section 10(a)(1)(B) of the federal Endangered Species Act (ESA) and the California Endangered Species Act (CESA).
+United is preparing the HCP as part of its application package to the National Marine Fisheries Service (NMFS) and U.S. Fish and Wildlife Service (USFWS) for an incidental take permit (ITP), under section 10(a)(1)(B) of the federal Endangered Species Act (ESA).
+In addition to a federal ITP application, United is developing an ITP application package to the California Department of Fish and Wildlife (CDFW) in accordance with Fish and Game Code Section 2081(b) under the California Endangered Species Act (CESA).”

-United’s goal is to implement modification facilities and operations under an approved HCP to ensure compliance with ESA and CESA while still ensuring sufficient water remains available to manage groundwater aquifers.
+United’s goal is to implement renovations to the Freeman Diversion Facility and operations in accordance with the ESA and CESA while ensuring sufficient water remains available for managing groundwater aquifers.

 GENERAL HCP INFORMATION

-Working closely with NMFS, USFWS, and CDFW, United is developing conservation measures that will minimize and mitigate the effects of United’s operations and maintenance activities at the Freeman Diversion and nearby recharge basins on the 8 species covered in the HCP.
-To qualify for an ITP, an HCP must contain conservation measures that minimize and mitigate the effects of the covered activities on the covered species to the maximum extent practicable.
+Working closely with NMFS, USFWS, and CDFW, United is developing conservation measures that will minimize and mitigate the effects of United’s operations and maintenance activities at the Freeman Diversion on the seven species covered in the HCP.
+To meet issuance criteria for an ITP, an HCP must contain conservation measures that minimize and mitigate the effects of the covered activities on the covered species to the maximum extent practicable.

-The conservation measures that United is proposing include constructing and operating a new fish passage facility and modified water diversions.
-When completed and approved, United’s HCP and associated ITP will allow United to carry out its lawful activities while becoming a partner in conserving numerous species.
-United is seeking long term approval for its ITP (i.e., 50 years), providing the District and other local stakeholders with a measure of certainty about the requirements placed upon them.
+The conservation measures that United is proposing include constructing and operating an improved fish passage facility and modified water diversions.
+When completed and approved, United’s HCP and associated ITP will allow United to carry out its vital activities while becoming a partner in conserving numerous species.
+United is seeking a 50-year permit term for its HCP.

 Species Proposed for Coverage Under the Habitat Conservation Plan